KQM-git/HSRNews/archive/535.md

 ### Game Updates and Improvements Overview

+■2024/04/16

+- Fixes an issue in the Simulated Universe gameplay in which the "Simulated Universe Index - Curio" was not unlocked under certain circumstances.
+Additionally, adjusts the unlocking conditions for difficulty levels II, III, IV, and V in "Simulated Universe • World 3."
+Trailblazers who have encountered this issue will have the "Simulated Universe Index - Curio" unlocked by the Express Crew within 14 working days.

+- Adjusts the unlocking conditions for the "Simulated Universe Index - Curio" and the description of the Adventure Mission "Good Stuff" mission tutorial.

 ■2024/04/10

 - Fixes an issue where there was a chance of incorrect dialogue appearing in the story dialogue in the "Clockwork" game mode.